untitled

 BALLESTER v.
 MIAMI-DADE FIRE BOARD was a 1998-9 "soap opera" turned federal lawsuit involving a Jehovah's Witness named Ana Ballester.
 Ballester, who worked as an aide for the Miami-Dade Fire Board, sued the board, the fire department, and the county charging she was harassed because of her religion and then fired after she lodged a formal complaint.
 Ballester claimed that her supervisor at the Fire Board made fun of her beliefs, made sexual comments about her brother, and pressured her to attend events against her religion.
 Read the 5 page newspaper article to get all the juicy details, which includes participation by nearly Ballester's entire Jehovah's Witness family.
 Ballester is arrested for battery on a law enforcement officer.
 Her mother ends up in the hospital.
 Her grandmother and brother play supporting roles in "As the Fire Board Turns".
 Legal outcome unknown.

-This decision further states: "Title VII of the Civil Rights Act of 1964, as amended in 1972, makes it unlawful for an employer to discriminate against an employee on the basis of religion. ...
+...
 An employer has the statutory obligation to make reasonable accommodations for the religious observances of its employees, but is not required to incur undue hardship.
-'Undue hardship' exists, as a matter of law, when an employer is required to bear more than a de minimus cost."
+'Undue hardship' exists, as a matter of law, when an employer is required to bear more than a de minimus cost." ...

-Significantly, this court decided that how an "accomodation" might impact Weber's co-workers is part of the issue whether such "accomodation" unduly burdens the employer.
-Note these remarks: "First, skipping over Weber constitutes more than a de minimus expense because this unduly burdens his co-workers, with respect to compensation and 'time-off' concerns.
+...
+"First, skipping over Weber constitutes more than a de minimus expense because this unduly burdens his co-workers, with respect to compensation and 'time-off' concerns.
 As the district court found, skipping over Weber to avoid pairing with a female driver may adversely affect other drivers.
 For example, the run Weber passes up might lead his substitute to accept a shorter run than she might otherwise, which provides less compensation and is therefore less valuable.
 Weber's substitute might also receive less rest and time off between runs than he or she might otherwise. ...
-The mere possibility of an adverse impact on co-workers as a result of "skipping over" is sufficient to constitute an undue hardship."
+The mere possibility of an adverse impact on co-workers as a result of "skipping over" is sufficient to constitute an undue hardship.

 UNITED STATES v.
 BROWN was a 2001-3 Arkansas federal criminal court case which involved a "Jehovah's Witness" named Brian Brown (Brown testified that he had been "studying" to become a JW for about one year.)
 Brian Brown was a truck driver for an unidentified company.
 During a delivery trip to Dallas, Texas, Brown stopped along the way to visit friends in Kansas.
 Brown offered to take the friends' ten year old daughter along with him on the delivery to Dallas, and return her the next day on his way back through.
 Beyond belief, the child's mother gave Brown a signed note giving permission for her young daughter to go to Dallas with Brown and return the next day.
 Brown started molesting the girl that night in Dallas.
 The next day, instead of returning the child to Kansas, he "stole" the truck, and drove to a rural campground in Arkansas, where he raped and beat the child.
 A suspicious grocery store owner reported the pair, and Brown was soon arrested.